What to pack for a cycle tour – Bicycle touring gear list

 For me, a pair for the rear rack is enough, although many people claim it’s better to distribute the weight evenly on the front and back.
 My rationale is that if I take more bags, I’ll also take more stuff and will have to carry too much.

 I am using the Crosso Dry 60 with the click system (read my review of Crosso Dry 60 panniers here).
 They are sturdy, waterproof, and light.
 They are produced in Poland and are way cheaper than the world’s market leader, Ortlieb.
-The click system is a bit expensive and less durable but makes taking the bags off and putting them back on easy and fast.
+The click system is a bit expensive and less durable, but it makes taking the bags off and putting them back on easy and fast.
 It is also compatible with any baggage rack.

 Handlebar bag